 Are you considering a change of career?
-With unemployment levels still high, many people are expanding their education or tapping into their additional skills in the hopes that pursuing a career change will open up more opportunities.
+Many people are expanding their education or tapping into their additional skills in the hopes that pursuing a career change will open up more opportunities.

 There are many reasons why someone may decide to switch careers.
 Sometimes, people get burned out doing what they do and might decide mid-career that they want to explore new professional options.
 Others may long for a fresh start, or they don’t like what they do, or maybe they’re searching for a job that provides more personal satisfaction.
 Sometimes professionals nearing (or in) retirement want to scale back on their workload but don’t want to stop working completely.
 They might opt for a completely different career path that is less stressful and allows them to work fewer hours.
 Others might work a variety of different jobs throughout their professional life enjoying the challenges that new positions bring.
 Regardless of the reason, a traditional cover letter won’t cut it in this situation.

 When applying for a career change position there are a few things that your cover letter needs to address.
 It’s best to be upfront about your desire to change careers; otherwise hiring managers are going to be left wondering why someone with 20 years of sales experience now wants to be a chef (or whatever it may be).
 You want to convey an authentic desire to make the move to a new career.
 Provide a reason why you are seeking the change with rationale to support it.
 Below is an example from a cover letter I did for a client that was pursuing a career change.

 Some might find it strange that after a successful and far-reaching career in Information Technology Management that I would redirect my professional vision to teaching high school math.
 I, however, find that this is a path that supports my natural ability to guide and coach others in the exploration and discovery of solutions to complex problems.